Identity document: Taiwan

 The "National Identification Card" (國民身分證) is issued to all nationals of the Republic of China (Official name of Taiwan) aged 14 and older who have household registration in the Taiwan area.
 The Identification Card is used for virtually all activities that require identity verification within Taiwan such as opening bank accounts, renting apartments, employment applications and voting.

 The Identification Card contains the holder's photo, ID number, Chinese name, and (Minguo calendar) date of birth.
 The back of the card also contains the person's registered address where official correspondence is sent, place of birth, and the name of legal ascendants and spouse (if any).

 If residents move, they must re-register at a municipal office (戶政事務所).

 ROC nationals with household registration in Taiwan are known as "registered nationals".
 ROC nationals who do not have household registration in Taiwan (known as "unregistered nationals") do not qualify for the Identification Card and its associated privileges (e.g., the right to vote and the right of abode in Taiwan), but qualify for the Republic of China passport, which unlike the Identification Card, is not indicative of residency rights in Taiwan.
 If such "unregistered nationals" are residents of Taiwan, they will hold a Taiwan Area Resident Certificate as an identity document, which is nearly identical to the Alien Resident Certificate issued to foreign nationals/citizens residing in Taiwan.

+Tajikistan

+In 1994, the first post-Soviet Tajik internal passport appeared, which was filled in manually.
+Neither the number nor the series of the document were printed on the inner pages, and the owner's photo was easy to re-stick.
+This document turned out to be the most convenient for falsification, hence such passports were in great demand among citizens of neighbouring countries hiding from justice.